Pfizer's 2015 forecast disappoints, crimped by generics, dollar

 Pfizer Inc (PFE.N) reported stronger-than-expected quarterly sales due to cost cuts and demand for its vaccines and cancer drugs, but the company forecast 2015 earnings below Wall Street expectations, citing patent expirations and the stronger dollar.

-The largest U.S. drugmaker said on Tuesday that it earned $1.23 billion, or 19 cents per share, in the fourth quarter.
+The largest U.S. drugmaker said on Tuesday that it earned $1.23 billion (0.81 billion pounds), or 19 cents per share, in the fourth quarter.
 That compared with $2.57 billion, or 39 cents per share, a year earlier.

 Excluding special items, Pfizer earned 54 cents per share.
 Analysts on average expected 53 cents, according to Thomson Reuters I/B/E/S.